Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.04.__ - Version 4.0

 - Exit application at startup if user choose to download a newer version.
+- Add F1/F2/F3 shortcuts to select the view.
+- Add F4/F5/F6/F7 shortcuts to open searches windows.
 - Add moon month name to all days in the month view.
 - Add suspend reminder menu in the main form and the tray icon.
 - Improve tray icon to show if the reminder is suspended.
 - Add preferences menu in the tray icon.
 - Add dialog box to choose sun or moon omer at first startup.
+- Add celebrations dialog box notice.
 - Improve personal shabat dialog box notice.
-- Add celebrations dialog box notice.
 - Improve preferences form.
 - Improve search celebration and moon month forms to use a combobox to select year.
+- Improve text report : Ctrl+A select all text.
 - Add month number column in the search moon month form.
 - Add tools menu.
 - Add moon months list form in tools menu.